Predictive Bayesian selection of multistep Markov chains, applied to the detection of the hot hand and other statistical dependencies in free throws: Quantitative Methods

 The Widely Applicable Information Criterion~\cite{watanabe2010asymptotic,watanabe2013widely} (WAIC) is a Bayesian information criterion with two variants, each featuring the LPPD but differing in how they compute model complexity.
-The WAIC, unlike the AIC, is applicable to singular statistical models and is asymptotically equivalent to Bayesian leave-one-out cross-validation~\cite{watanabe2010asymptotic}.
-The commonly used Deviance Information Criterion (DIC) also resembles the WAIC, consisting of two variants.
-Both variants use point estimates of the posterior parameters rather than expectations as used in the WAIC.
-However, the BIC~\cite{narlikar2013one} does not measure prediction fit for new data~\cite{gelman2014understanding}.

-Finally Bayesian variants of cross-validation have recently been proposed as alternatives to information criterion~\cite{gelman2014understanding}.
-In our problem, $k$-fold CV, where data is divided into $k$ partitions, can be evaluated in closed form without repeated model fitting.
-Using $-2\times \textrm{LPPD}$ as a metric, this Letter also evaluates two variants of $k$-fold CV: two-fold cross validation (LPPDCV$_2$) and leave-one-out cross validation (LOO).
-Closed-form formulae for computing each model selection criterion are available as \textsc{Supplemental material}.

-Simulations provided tests of these methods.
-The test system is composed of $M=8$ states, with designated start and absorbing states.
-For each given value of $h$, I generated for each $\bx\in \mathbf{X}_h$ a single set of true transition probabilities drawn from Dirichlet($\mathbf{1}$) distributions.
-For each of these random networks of a fixed $h$, I randomly sampled trajectories of a given sample size $J$ $10^4$ times, determining from each sample of $J$ trajectories the degree of $h$ chosen by each of the methods.

-Fig.~\ref{fig:fig2} provides the frequency that each of five models ($h=1,\ldots,5$) was chosen based on the selection criteria compared.
-Each row corresponds to a given true degree of memory $h_{\textrm{true}}\in\{1,2,3\}$ and sample sizes increase along columns when viewed from left to right.
-Generally, as the number of samples increases, all selection criteria except for the LPD (Bayes factors) improve in their ability to select the true model.
-The LPD consistently selects a more-complex (higher-$h$) model.
-The AIC does well if $h_{\textrm{true}}$ is small, but requires more data than many of the competing methods in order to resolve larger degrees of memory.

-LOO, the two variants of the WAIC, and DIC$_1$ perform roughly on par.
-Since each criterion selects the model with the lowest value, it is desirable that $\Delta\textrm{Criterion}(h)=\textrm{Criterion}(h)-\textrm{Criterion}(h_{\textrm{true}})>0$, for $h\neq h_{\textrm{true}}$.
-Fig.~\ref{fig:fig3} explores the distributions of these quantities in the case where $h_{\textrm{true}}=2$.
-As sample size $J$ increases, there is clearer separation of these quantities from zero.
-By $J=64$, no models where $h=1$ are selected using any of the criteria.
-The WAIC$_2$ and LOO criteria perform about the same whereas the WAIC$_1$ criteria and the DIC$_1$ criteria lag behind in separating themselves from zero.
+The WAIC is defined as